CYLaiMDPhD/Credit_Risk_Analysis/README.md

 ## Summary

-This data set was highly imbalanced for low risk loans.
+This dataset was highly imbalanced with low risk loans greatly outnumbering high risk loans.
 Therefore, resampling the data prior to training a logistical regression model was necessary.
-Ensemble methods can also applied.
+Alternatively, ensemble methods can also applied.
 The low precision scores for high risk loans is not surprising given the overwhelming number of actually low risk loans that by be falsely classified as high risk within the data set.
 The accuracy and recall scores may be more useful in the case to evaluate the best algorithm.
 All methods producted accuracy and recall scores above 50% with the two ensemble methods outperforming the resampling plus logistic regression methods.
 The Easy Ensemble decision tree method produced the best results with 92.5% accuracy and a recall score of 0.91 for high risk loans.
 This indicates that the method is highly sensitive for detecting high risk loans, even if it would flag many false positives.
 If a lending institution were interested in reducing the amount of bad loans, this would be a reasonable model to use.
-This would be desirable if the financial loss from bad loans would be greater than potential loss of profit from falsely classified good loans (actual low risk loans classified as false positives).
+This would be desirable if the financial loss from bad loans would be greater than potential loss of profit from falsely classified good loans (actual low risk loans classified falsely as high risk).